Title

 In order to setup HTTPS communication please follow these steps:

-- Place your certificates in /etc/mdss/webclient/
+- Place your certificate (

-- Verify that HTTPS is configured correctly by navigating with your browser.
+https://<your-host>:443(or the port configured inWEB_PORT_SSLin your .env file) - Verify that HTTPS is configured correctly by navigating with your browser.

 Disable HTTPS on Unix-based deployments